The 4 Components of a Successful Content Strategy (+1 Bonus)

 • finds topics about the client’s industry

-• conducts keyword research to see which topics have strong search volumes
+• conducts keyword research to see which topics have high search volumes

 • runs a content audit to see which topics already exist on the client’s site